athulcs/LostandFound/README.md

 Now start the server by executing on console ```node app.js```.

-Your Webapp is now Live at localhost:3000  :simple_smile:.
+Your Webapp is now Live at localhost:3000  :simple_smile:

 ## Table Schema